Sam Blanco III

 Leo earned his bachelor’s degree in Mathematics with a Minor in Secondary Education from Saint Vincent College in Latrobe, PA and his master’s degree in education from Saint Francis University.
 While a high school instructor, he was active in the Pennsylvania State Education Association (PSEA), served as the Student Organizations Committee Chair, and sat on its Board of Directors.
 Leo enjoys watching Pittsburgh Steeler football, going to the movies, and listening to music from the 1980s (especially Tina Turner).

 Please note, COE’s Board of Directors is comprised of representatives from its affiliate regional associations.
 There are presently 10 affiliate members of the Council for Opportunity in Education.
-View the current Board of Directors members list here and as the Board Bylaws here.
+View the current Board of Directors members list here and the organizational bylaws here.
+The current COE strategic plan can be found here.

 If you are a student support services professional, thank you.
 You are an unsung hero for all the good that you do, and surely you know by now that COE has your back.